rtirrell/databasr/README.md

 * Adopt a unified approach to aliasing.
   This is difficult given lack of multiple inheritance or mixins.

-* Some kind of flush-by-interval or flush-by-count system.
-  This is not too hard to actually implement, but to do well requires some more thought.

 * Balance of sanity-checking at generation or compilation time versus at execution time (i.e. "You have an error in your SQL syntax").